 The most common form is Vernonia noveboracensis, often called New York ironweed.
 This robust grower to 5-7 feet comes into full flower now with dramatic heads of vivid dark purple flowers.
 Each clump can become quite large, so give this one room to grow.

 I am currently growing nine different vernonias, each of which is spectacular in its own right.
 Vernonia arkansana is probably the showiest of the species, with literally 50+ flower heads per clump.
 The form of Vernonia altissima that I have is an awesome specimen.
-The reddish stems on this very vertical species are topped in truly wonderful heads of brilliant purple.
+The reddish stems on this very vertical species are topped in truly wonderful heads of brilliant purple flowers.

 If you are looking for something smaller, Vernonia angustifolia, with very narrow leaves give a delicate texture to the perennial garden, along with Vernonia fasciculata and Vernonia missourica are slightly shorter.